breatheco-de/content/src/content/lesson/learn-react-js-tutorial.md

         );
     }
 }
-// It is implied that the Home, AboutUs, and ContactUs components have already been defined.
+// It is implied that the Home, AboutUs, and ContactUs components have already been defined
 ```

 > ☝ This is a class component.
 We strongly recommend you to use functional components and hooks instead because class components are legacy.